 - He also has a hatred for heroes who are only in the business for their own popularity and fame rather than to actually help people.
 While everyone agrees that his methods (killing everyone who doesn't live up to his outrageously high standards) are awful, it is acknowledged in-universe that his complaint isn't entirely baseless.
 There are a number of heroes who are far more concerned with winning accolades for themselves than actually being helpful.

 - In Green Lantern, Sinestro left the Green Lantern Corps and started his own Sinestro Corps, because he felt that the Guardians of the Universe were doing a poor job at policing the universe.
 Given that the Guardians are indirectly responsible for the massacre that destroyed Atrocitius's sector, and that they tried to remove free will during Rise of the Third Army, his suspicions are being proven right.
-He also make Green Lanterns abolish Thou Shalt Not Kill rule to make them better deal with threats.
+He also made Green Lanterns abolish Thou Shalt Not Kill rule to make them better deal with threats.